 BASEF provides opportunities for students to showcase their innovations and discoveries.

-- To co-ordinate activities in science, engineering and technology as a part of the fair experience.
+- To co-ordinate STEM activities as a part of the fair experience.

 - To promote awareness of careers in science, engineering and technology.